signalleaf/signalleaf.github.com/source/_posts/2013-12-29-stop-waiting-for-the-right-equipment.markdown

 *Don't wait for the right equipment.
 Use the equipment that you have right now, and get started!*

-## A Reward With No Effort

-[John Sonmez](http://getupandcode.com) summed up the problem quite nicely:

-> Most people have it backwards.
-> They buy a treadmill thinking they will run because they spent $1k.
-> Or they buy new running shoes or a guitar.
->
-> The ones who actually succeed, run in old sneaker and tell themselves that when they have been running for 3 months they can buy real running shoes.
-> The ones who don't give up early are the ones who borrow a friend's piece of crap guitar and promise themselves that once they learn 10 songs they'll buy their own guitar.
->
-> When you already have the reward, you lack the motivation and you don't appreciate the instrument.
-> How do you appreciate $5,000 golf clubs if you never played with $50 golf clubs?

-The same is true of any reward, or any nice equipment for any purpose.
-Buying the right equipment now is not a guarantee that you are going to produce a great podcast.
-Wait until you have gone through the first experimental stages and you know that you want to continue, having proven that you can produce content.

-**Once you have shown that you can produce content and get it delivered, reward the effort with better equipment.** But don't rely on the equipment to make your job easy.
-It takes effort, no matter what equipment you are using.
-The reason others make it look effortless, is not because of the equipment they have.
-It is because they have struggled through the learning curve and have mastered the tools and processes; they have earned the equipment, the effortless production, and the audience.

-**So get started now, with what you have.** Earn the rewards of better equipment, and build your audience and skillset through your efforts.

 ### Want To Know More About Getting Started?